Introducing, S’mores Ice Cream, in all its glory. Creamy, rich, filled with chocolate, marshmallow and graham crackers like only S’mores can promise.

 - Remove from heat and cool for an hour.
 As pot is usually hot, move mixture to another container to cool.

-- Pour liquid into ice cream maker and churn (See Note 1).
+- Start motor on ice cream maker.
+Pour liquid into ice cream maker and churn (See Note 1).
 Churn until ice cream thickens (refer to ice cream maker manual to determine time needed).

 - Pour 1 cup crushed graham cracker into the ice cream maker the last few minutes of churning.
 Once graham crackers are folded into the ice cream, stop the machine from churning.